 My first book about right relationship was published in 1995.
 My second ethics text “The Ethics of Caring: Finding Right Relationship with Clients” was published in 2017 and won the Nautilus Book Award in the category, “Relationships & Communication.”

-I served on the local California Association of Marriage and Family Therapists Board and chaired its Ethics Committee.
-To learn more about my background and experience, you can view my CV here.
+I served on the California Association of Marriage and Family Therapists (CAMFT) Santa Cruz Board of Directors and Ethics Chairperson for two years.

 Who can benefit